randyhoffner/FEND-Proj-5/README.md

-#Neighborhood Map Project Live Site
+#FEND Nanodegree Neighborhood Map Project No. 5
+##Map of Ashland, Oregon

-Located in the southern end of Oregon's Rogue Valley, Ashland is a delightful combination of mountain village and one of the most  sophisticated small towns in America.
+Locatd in the southern end of Oregon's Rogue Valley, Ashland is a delightful combination of mountain village and one of the most  sophisticated small towns in America.
 One reason for the sophistication is the  world famous Oregon Shakespeare Festival, which has been a part of Ashland for more than 75 years.

 ###Overview